tomekent/portfolio/content/post/formation-flight-potential/index.md

 The paper looks at several key performance and suitability measures, for a range of proportional discount factors $\lambda$ between 1-20%, and a range of scheduling constraints.

 ### The effect of scheduling constraints
 Current airline schedules are complex and require careful planning.
 Aircraft looking to join in formation will have to **alter their route and/or their schedule**.
-For two flight to synchronise for optimal rendevouz/break locations, aircraft will need to either alter their speeds or their takeoff times (The impact of delay/speed changes can be found in our [UKACC paper]({{< ref "publication/kent-2014">}})).
+For two flight to synchronize for optimal rendezvous/break locations, aircraft will need to either alter their speeds or their takeoff times (The impact of delay/speed changes can be found in our [UKACC paper]({{< ref "publication/kent-2014">}})).

 For a fixed formation discount factor, $\lambda$, of 10%, as we *dial-up* the number of minutes each formation's schedule can be altered ($\Delta t$) we can observe the effect it has on formation savings.